 | Pinner, Vernisha Long | 52 Se 303rd St, Cross City, FL 32628 | 352-949-0895 |

-A subset of the complete Florida real estate agent list including only the 503,387 agents with email addresses but excluding address, phone, fax, mobile and license information.
-It DOES include name, city, state, zip and county.
+Includes the exact same 2,103,378 agents as the full-record version above but excludes address, phone, fax, mobile and license information.
+It DOES include name, office name, city, state, zip and county.